 After you click the layout grid option, you will see the grid option, as shown in the given screenshot.

-Then, select the column option from the drop down menu and give number of columns as 5 or 6 and set the gutter width to 20 pixels to ensure adequate spacing between columns."
+Then, select the column option from the drop-down menu and give a number of columns as 5 or 6, and set the gutter width to 20 pixels to ensure adequate spacing between columns.

 You now have a 6-column responsive grid that spans your frame.